SunsetFi/bookofhours-catalog/README.md

 # Hush House Catalogue

-This is a spoiler-free cataloging and auto-spreadsheet webapp that adds searching, sorting, and filtering capabilities to [Book of Hours](https://store.steampowered.com/app/1028310/BOOK_OF_HOURS/).
+This is a spoiler-free, automatically populating webapp that adds searching, sorting, and filtering capabilities to [Book of Hours](https://store.steampowered.com/app/1028310/BOOK_OF_HOURS/).
+It connects directly to the game, allowing it to always be fully up to date as gameplay progresses, and providing the ability to interact with the game itself.
-It relies on the [Secret Histories API](https://github.com/RoboPhred/secrethistories-api/tree/main/SHRestAPI) mod, which provides game data access and hosts the webapp.

 ![ALT](/preview/preview.png)

 It has been designed to provide an automatic spreadsheet, akin to those we might make manually while playing the game.
 It can additionally interact with the game engine itself, to queue up recipes or focus the camera on in-game items.

 All information given is restricted to information you would have had already.
 This is done by only showing recipes you have discovered, items in rooms that are unlocked, cards that you currently have, and other similar restrictions.

+Additionally, it can interact with the game and perform various actions:

+- Focus the camera on specific items
+- Start, use, and conclude recipes using workstations and other verbs
+- Fast forward time to specific events, such as recipe completions or the next day.

+A significant focus is being put on screen reader compatibility, with the ultimate goal of providing enough control over the game for an entirely screen reader assisted playthrough of the game.
+To this end, this project has ambitions to be an entire new UI into all aspects of the game.
+For more information, see [Accessibility and Screen Reader Support](#accessibility--screen-reader-support).

 ## Dependencies